symmeHub/positron/_sources/machine_learning/exercises/tutorials/snakelib_refactor.md

 If the next goal is learning rather than heuristics:

-- start with `compact` for a small MLP
+- start with `compact` for the easiest benchmark
-- use `egocentric_channels(radius=4)` for a fixed-size local spatial observation
-- use `egocentric_channels()` only if you accept an observation size that depends on the board size
+- try `local_lite` if you want a spatial observation that stays realistic on CPU

-The environment is now structured so these three directions can coexist without rewriting the game logic again.
+Heavier spatial helpers still exist in the codebase for debugging, but they are no longer part of the standard TP sensor API.